The Brand Blueprint: Creative Brief Builder

 What's the difference between filling this out versus just having a phone call?

-A phone call covers 20% of what this questionnaire captures.
+A phone call accounts for only 20% of what this questionnaire captures.
 In conversation, you'll forget crucial details, I'll miss important nuances, and we'll both assume things that aren't true.
 This written brief becomes our single source of truth throughout the project—no “I thought you meant” moments later.

 My business has multiple target audiences.
 How do I handle that in the questionnaire?